Remod-org/LOTL/README.md

 See his OLD series starting with https://www.youtube.com/watch?v=X6_ldOgxCw0

 This is intended to be run as the ONLY plugin for PVP.
-It will prevent decay since resources are so rare to obtain.
+It will prevent decay by default since resources are so rare to obtain.
 If configured, a small number of players will randomly be issued bypass permissions allowing the abililty to obtain resources such as wood and stone.
 Also, by default, admins can also gather resources.

  - The bypass permission will only last while they are connected.
  - The permission will only be granted to UP TO 10% of the current active players.